billisandr/tide_reader_pattern_aware/README.md

    - Select best candidate from highest-density cluster
    - Cross-validate with original E-pattern water level calculation

-**Key Innovation**: Uses bottom of last detectable E-pattern as physical reference point for waterline search, ensuring search occurs in the correct location where patterns transition from clear (above water) to distorted (underwater).
+**Key Approach**: Uses bottom of last detectable E-pattern as physical reference point for waterline search, ensuring search occurs in the correct location where patterns transition from clear (above water) to distorted (underwater).

 ### Integrated Detector Priority Chain